QuantumMechanics/XEMsign/README.md

 You need NodeJs.<br>
 Be sure you have NEM.js from <a href="https://github.com/NewEconomyMovement/nodejs2nem" target="_blank">nodejs2nem</a> inside your folder.

-# XEMsend

-XEMsend is the transaction initiator.
-It's the first cosignatory who ask for XEMsign signatures.
-XEMsend pull addresses meeting requirements from MySQL database and initiate batch signatures requests.

-You need to insert correct informations inside SENDaccess.json:<br>
-All addresses must be in the "NAMOAVHFVPJ6FP32YP2GCM64WSRMKXA5KKYWWHPY" format.
-NO "-".
-- <b>Database connection parameters</b>
-- <b>Wallet & transaction parameters</b> (Warning, for "amount", "fee" and "multisigFee" only, values are in the smallest possible NEM fraction, that means that 1000000 means 1.000000 NEM).
-- <b>timer</b>: Number of minutes between each pull, set by default to 5.
-- <b>dayliTimer</b>: Timer before dayliAmount reset to 0 in minutes<br>
-- <b>maxAmount</b>: Maximal XEM amount per tx, in case of a bigger transaction, the program stop.<br>
-- <b>maxDayliAmount</b>: Maximal amount per days.<br>

-Next, Run XEMsend.js using:

-nodejs pathTo/XEMsend.js

-Then follow instructions.

-# XEMsign

 XEMsign check every n minutes for transactions initiated by XEMsend.
 The program signs transactions only if they meet requirements set in access.json